Backwrap/app-backend/README.md

-# Backwrap
+# :tada: Backwrap

 ## Working with Backwrap
+- Fork the repository
-- Clone the repository
+- Clone the forked repository
 - Run `npm install` to install the dependencies
 - Add a **.env** file and set `PORT = 5000`
 - Run `npm start` or `nodemon server` or `node server` to start the app

+# :key: LICENSE
+This project is licensed with `MIT`

+Don't forget to star :star: this project if you like it.
+All support is highly appreciated :100: